the information you may need

 What does registering the death involve?

 All deaths must be registered by the Registrar of Births, Deaths & Marriages within the district where the death occurred.
-We will inform you of the whereabouts of the Registrar, their opening times and how to make an appointment.
-We may be able to provide you with transport if required.

 The Registrar will require the Medical Certificate of Cause of Death issued by the doctor and the deceased’s Medical Card (if available), together with the following information: